 Coe-Brown Northwood Academy Student Data Privacy Practice

 CBNA has adopted a set of standards for new online resources and a vetting process when evaluating new App/Online Tools for potential adoption.
 Only online apps/tools that are appropriate to meet the instructional goals, are well designed and meet the legal requirements to protect student privacy and data are approved for use by students.
-More detail information on the vetting process can be found on the Staff link above.
 In some cases, parents may receive a separate request from their teacher for permission to use an approved online application or tool with their student.
 Whenever possible, a student’s school google account is used to access the online tool to limit personally identifiable information provided to the 3rd party.